divibs/liquidvoice/README.md

 ## Install

-1. Download the Windows installer (link / Releases when published).
+1. Download the liquidvoice installer.
 2. Run the installer and open LiquidVoice from the system tray.
 3. Open **Settings**, choose a model, add your API key, save.
 4. Focus a text field, hold **Ctrl+Space**, speak, release.